lorin/tla-prophecy/README.md

 `[Dom->Pi]` defines the set of all possible schedulings.

-In some cases, we may end up predicitng a process that has already completed.
+In some cases, we may end up predicting a process that has already completed.
 To handle this, we'll need to add a new sub-action to our model: